 - 1. What is your preferred option: status quo, non-regulatory or regulatory option?
 Why? - 2.
 Do the non-regulatory and regulatory option/s provide enough clarity to ensure people with disability would be able to access public transport without discrimination? - 3.
 Are there any challenges (i.e. physical, technical, operational, etc.) that could impact the implementation of the requirements of any option? - 4.
-What has been your experience reading signs in a public transport context?
-Have you been unable to read a sign due to letter height and/or formatting?
+What has been your experience reading printed materials in a public transport context?
+Have you been unable to read a hardcopy publication or pamphlet due to letter height and/or formatting?

-12. International Symbol for Access and Deafness
+International Symbol for Access and Deafness